hueami/seclog/blog/2023-11-12-ctf-thm-mr_robot/index.md

 The password attack with the user admin was not successful, so I tried mrrobot and then elliot.
 That finally was successful, and I had the password for the WordPress admin panel.

 One way to perform a Remote Code Execution (RCE) on a WordPress instance is to edit a page so that it serves a PHP reverse shell.
 You can do this in the Appearance/Themes/Editor section.
 I replaced the content of the 404.php template with the pentestmonkey PHP reverse shell.
+If you are looking for reverse shells, check out [revshells](https://www.revshells.com/).

 On my local machine, I started netcat to listen on the port I configured the reverse shell with: